RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-generic.md

 **Note these inputs are part of the upcoming 0.8b update.**

-Generic Controllers is a broad category that encompasses the vast majority of 3rd party controllers.
+Generic Controllers is a broad category that encompasses the vast majority of third party controllers.
-This guide assumes that they have a similar layout as an Xbox 360 Controller.
+This guide assumes that they have a similar layout as an Xbox Controller.

 ### What are the Official profiles called?